fitbeard/action-trigger-awx/README.md

-# Github action for AWX and Ansible Tower resource triggering
+# Github action for AWX and Ansible Automation Platform Controller resource triggering

 [![main](https://github.com/fitbeard/action-trigger-awx/workflows/main/badge.svg)](https://github.com/fitbeard/action-trigger-awx/actions?query=workflow%3Amain)

-This Github action aims to interact with AWX or Tower servers.
+This Github action aims to interact with AWX or Ansible Automation Platform Controller.

-It connects to an AWX or Tower server and launches a job or workflow_job template or updates project.
+It connects to an AWX or Ansible Automation Platform Controller server and launches a job or workflow_job template or updates project.

 > **Note**
 >